WorkflowConversion/CTDConverter/README.md

 ### Generating a tool_conf.xml file

-* Purpose: Galaxy uses a file `tool_conf.xml` in which other tools can be included.
-GalaxyConfigGenerator can also generate this file.
+* Purpose: Galaxy uses a file `tool_conf.xml` in which other tools can be included. `CTD2Galaxy` can also generate this file.
 Categories will be extracted from the provided input CTDs and for each category, a different `<section>` will be generated.
 Any input CTD lacking a category will be sorted under the provided default category.
 * Short/long version: `-t` / `--tool-conf-destination`
 * Required: no.
 * Taken values: The destination of the file.